hoangduytran/blender-manual/manual/editors/asset_browser.rst

 The Source List region can be used for navigating and `Using Assets`_.

-.. _bpy.types.FileAssetSelectParams.asset_library_ref:
+.. _bpy.types.FileAssetSelectParams.asset_library_reference:

 Asset Library
    Shows the active :doc:`asset library </files/asset_libraries/index>`,
    and allows switching between asset libraries.

+   :All Libraries: Show assets from all of the listed asset libraries.
+   :Current File:
-   The library ":ref:`Current File <asset-library-current-file>`" is special, and will always show the assets from the current blend-file, regardless of whether it is part of an asset library or not.
+      Show the assets currently available in this Blender session, regardless of whether it is part of an asset library or not.
+      See :ref:`asset-library-current-file` for more information.
+   :Essentials: Show the basic building blocks and utilities coming with Blender.

 .. _bpy.ops.asset.bundle_install: